kwohlfahrt/dyndns/README.md

 If `--allow-private` is specified, it will also react to private IPv4 addresses (10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16) and IPv6 Unique Local Addresses (fc00::/7), otherwise these will be ignored.

-`v` adds some additional verbosity, but doesn't really do much.
+`-v` adds some additional verbosity, but doesn't really do much.